-4. Beat the butter and granulated sugar together until light and fluffy.
+4. Beat the butter and granulated sugar together in a large bowl until light and fluffy.

 Once the butter mixture is light and fluffy, add the eggs, one at a time, beating well after each addition.

-5. Blend in the dry ingredients in three additions, alternating with the buttermilk mixture.
+5. Blend the flour mixture into the butter and sugar in 3 additions alternating with the buttermilk mixture.

-6. Add the shredded zucchini and blend until combined.
+6. Add the grated zucchini and blend until combined.

-7. Spread the cake batter in the prepared pan and scatter blueberries on top.
+7. Spread the cake batter in the prepared baking pan and scatter blueberries on top.